Roll-off (dumpster)

-In North America, a roll-off is a usually open-top dumpster characterized by a rectangular footprint, utilizing wheels to facilitate rolling the dumpster in place.
+In North America, a roll-off is usually an open-top dumpster characterized by a rectangular footprint, utilizing wheels to facilitate rolling the dumpster in place.
 The container is designed to be transported by special roll-off trucks.
 There are two types of delivery trucks for the bins based on bin size, and they are: Hook lift bins and Roll-off bins.
 Roll-offs are commonly used to contain loads of construction and demolition waste or other waste types.
 While most roll-off containers have a swinging door on the end for easier disposal of waste, some roll-off containers are not open-top and are used with commercial or industrial trash compactors.

 Construction debris may originate from a building site where something is being built, renovated, or demolished.
 Roll-off dumpsters are also used for various jobs that need much material to be taken away.
 The material in the roll-off may be taken to a landfill, recycled or disposed/recovered of in some other way.